 This fridge door alarm is using a 3V battery supply should be placed (in a small box) in the fridge near the lamp or close to the opening.
 With the door closed the photo resistor R2 presents a high resistance (>200K) thus clamping IC1 by holding C1 fully charged across R1 and D1.

-When a beam of light enters from the opening, or the fridge lamp lights, the photo resistor lowers its resistfridgeance (<2K) stopping C1 charging current.
+When a beam of light enters from the opening, or the fridge lamp lights, the photo resistor lowers its resistance (<2K) stopping C1 charging current.
 Therefore IC1, wired as an astable multivibrator, starts oscillating at a very low frequency and after a period of about 24 sec. its output pin (#3) goes high, enabling IC2.

 This chip is also wired as an astable multivibrator, driving the Piezo sounder intermittently at about 5 times per second.
 The alarm is activated for about 17 sec. then stopped for the same time period and the cycle repeats until the fridge door closes.